 How far are you allowed to go to stop a child from playing ‘tricks’ on you and your property?

 Due to the transient nature of the nuisance, it would be difficult to bring a claim against a one-time offender as would be the case with Halloween.
-However, if someone persistently posed a nuisance, then it would be more likely to succeed in a claim against them for trespass or nuisance.
+However, if someone persistently posed a nuisance, then it would be more likely to succeed in a claim against them for trespass rather than nuisance.

 Can you physically intervene if an act of vandalism is taking place on your property by a minor?

-I would advise against any physical interactions as the situation could escalate.
-If you assault a child, this could be reported to the police and it may be difficult to justify whether this response was reasonable in the circumstances and you could risk criminal sanctions.
+Any physical interactions could cause the situation to escalate.
+If you assault an individual, this could be reported to the police, and it may be difficult to justify whether this response was reasonable in the circumstances and you could risk criminal sanctions.